 The MN description form has been completed and is attached to this ticket.

-#1 Updated by Laura Moyers over 8 years ago
+#1 Updated by Laura Moyers almost 9 years ago

 7/26/13 MN Wranglers meeting: Rebecca spoke to Steve Ruggles @ Minnesota Population Center.
 They WILL need logins (user authentication before download of data).
 Looking at later in PY5.
 Rebecca to find out what kind of authentication they are using now; answer technical questions with Cathy Fitch/Wendy Thomas